COMMON QUESTIONS REGARDING WEDDING MUSIC AT THE BASILICA

-The fee is $300.00.
 This fee covers the consultation with the Music Director, planning, rehearsal and wedding liturgy.
-The fee is paid directly to Andrew Davis and is due two weeks prior to the wedding date.
+The fee is paid directly to Andrew Davis and is due one month prior to the wedding date.
 The current fee will be listed on your Fee Schedule which will be attached to your Wedding Iquiry reply.

 What kind of music may I choose?

 A wedding liturgy is first and foremost a time of worship.
 The primary goal of music is to glorify God.
 Use of popular music, such as movie scores or radio play-lists is not appropriate.
 The Music Director will assist you in choosing and planning the music for your wedding liturgy.

 What changes if the wedding occurs during Lent or Advent?

 Lent and Advent are penitential seasons of the Church.
 Typically, the music during these times is more reflective; often described as simpler; or even less joyful.
 During Lent, brass instruments are not permitted, and the singing of Alleluia is omitted.
 Advent is a time when the Church prepares to celebrate the birth of Christ, it is a time of anticipation and waiting.